Your Payment & Benefits

 EXEMPT STAFF MEMBERS are not entitled to overtime pay and may also be exempt from minimum wage requirements pursuant to applicable federal and state laws.

-Please contact one of the Assistant Directors if you are unsure of your employment classification.
+Please contact one of the Co-Directors if you are unsure of your employment classification.

 RECORDING YOUR TIME